 Louisiana Forestry Foundation

-The Foundation is also supportive of the Southern Forest Heritage Museum and other forestry-related endeavors.
+The Foundation also is supportive of the Southern Forest Heritage Museum and other forestry-related endeavors.

 The Louisiana Forestry Foundation is a non-profit corporation and gifts of cash, land and other assets are fully deductible in accordance with IRS Guidelines for a 501(C) 3 corporation.
 Only the earnings from investments are used so that established scholarships are held in perpetuity.

 Over its more than half-century history of the Louisiana Forestry Foundation, hundreds of students have gone on to take their place in today’s wide-ranging jobs in forestry.